jacksherling/StudyGrouper/README.md

 Execution
 Is the hack usable in its current state?
 Is the user experience smooth?
 Does everything appear to work?
 Is it well designed?
 (Rated on a scale of 1 to 5.)

+Our app is currently published at the link http://study-grouper.herokuapp.com/